Louisville, Kentucky: Parks and recreation

 Otter Creek Outdoor Recreation Area, owned and operated by the Kentucky Department of Fish and Wildlife Resources, is another large park in nearby Brandenburg, Kentucky.
 The park's namesake, Otter Creek, winds along the eastern side of the park.
 A scenic bend in the Ohio River, which divides Kentucky from Indiana, can be seen from northern overlooks within the park.
-The park is a mountain biking destination, with trails maintained by a local mountain bike organization.

 Other outdoor points of interest in the Louisville area include Cave Hill Cemetery (the burial location of Col. Harland Sanders), Zachary Taylor National Cemetery (the burial location of President Zachary Taylor), the Louisville Zoo and the Falls of the Ohio National Wildlife Conservation Area.

 In development is the City of Parks, a project to create a 110 mi continuous paved pedestrian and biking trail called the Louisville Loop around Louisville Metro while also adding a large amount of park land.
 Current plans call for making approximately 4000 acre of the Floyds Fork flood plain in eastern Jefferson County into a new park system called The Parklands of Floyds Fork, expanding area in the Jefferson Memorial Forest, and adding riverfront land and wharfs along the Riverwalk and the Levee Trail, both completed segments of the Louisville Loop.